 Having several manufacturing systems and pen-and-paper processes in place is also inconvenient for operators.
 Take the simple act of filling out production reports, for example.
 At the end of their shifts, operators must fill out a paper form and recount anything that happened from memory: “There were 20 minutes of machine breakdowns,” for instance.
 Operators in the next shift have to then sift through these paper notes or spreadsheets — a process that not only takes time, but also fails to present the information in any meaningful or actionable way.

-Using a digital MOS platform, the connected worker can simply record and report incidents in real time during his or her shift using a smart device.
+Using a connected worker platform, the connected worker can simply record and report incidents in real time during his or her shift using a smart device.
 This information becomes instantly available to subsequent shifts as part of a comprehensive knowledge base, overcoming the friction and communication challenges that can occur between shifts.